 For a quick overview of how to configure and begin using Freedom, see the clip below.

 For additional discussion of the significance of focus and concentration, and (especially Internet-enabled) humans’ susceptibility to distraction, see Better attention than a goldfish, Eliminating distractions, Hyatt’s interview with Newport, Productivity assessment, Skills to cultivate for better work, Staying focused, Tips for better focus.If you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
-While you're at it, be sure to grab my free e-book on SBL style.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).